juliolopeztorres/privalia_caseStudy_phonegapSolution/README.md

 Scroll down in order to list more movies.
 You can enter queries in the text field in order to search movies.

+Download the stable version v.1.0.1 and use "npm install" to update dependencies.

 ### Desktop

 In your browser, open the file: